 - Don't just take 'posed' photos.
 Get in amongst the action and take some candid shots too.

 Framing Your Shot

 It is a good idea to start taking a number of shots from many different angles.
 You can then select the ones you think work best.

-- Take some shots close up to highlight details and others further away, to capture the whole subject matter.
+- Take some close-up shots to highlight details and others further away, to capture the whole subject matter.

 - Get in amongst the action, don't be afraid to lie on the floor, or stand on a strong upturned box to get your perfect shot!